amabraha/18847-Final-Project/README.md

  #### Myles Mwathe
  #### Yao Xiao

- 0. Use doxygen to create manual
+ 0. Use doxygen to create manual in `docs/`
 - To build, run `make docs` in `exec/`.
 - To clean up, run `make docs_clean` in `exec/`.